-A ->acknowledge, N ->no acknowledge; HB: high byte; LB: low byte, R: row address
+A -> acknowledge, N -> no acknowledge; HB: high byte; LB: low byte, R: row address to the serial interface.
+If the EEPROM acknowledges this sequence it is in a defined state.
+Maybe it is necessary to perform this sequence twice.

-6.2.3.5 Initializing the Serial Interface to the EEPROM
+Initialization the Serial Interface to the EEPROM

-To prevent unexpected behavior of the EEPROM and its interface it is good practice to use an initialization sequence after any reset of the circuit.
+To prevent unexpected behavior of he EEPROM and its interface it is good practice to use an initialization sequence after any reset of the circuit.
 This is performed by writing: